 Moths use chemical communication to attract and find mates.
 A female moth will release reproductive pheromones as she flies.
 The wind will create pockets of pheromones separated by pockets of clean air.

-A male moth will detect a pocket of pheromones and begin flying upwind in search of the female.
-If he loses the pheromone trail, he will begin flying in a side-to-side motion until he finds another air pocket containing the female’s pheromones.
+A male moth will detect a pocket of pheromones and begin flying upwind, searching for the female.
+If he loses the pheromone trail, he will start flying in a side-to-side motion until he finds another air pocket containing the female’s pheromones.
 Each time this happens, he flies further upwind, eventually locating the female.
 At this point, the male recognizes her as the originator of the pheromone and knows she is receptive to mating.

 Boom, A. f.
 (2021).
 Communication.
 Retrieved from Biology Boom: https://biologyboom.com/communication/

 Drier, K. (2020, July 14).
 Unique Ways Of Communication In Animals.
 Retrieved from World Atlas: https://www.worldatlas.com/articles/unique-ways-of-communication-in-animals.html

 Friedl, E. (2014, May 22).
 How Animals Communicate: Chemical, Visual & Electrical Signals.
 Retrieved from Study.com: https://study.com/academy/lesson/how-animals-communicate-chemical-visual-electrical-signals.html

 Goldsborough, Z., Schel, A. M., & Leeuwen, E. J. (2021).
 Chimpanzees communicate to coordinate a cultural practice.
 BioRxiv (preprint).

 Jenkins, S. (2001).
 Slap, Squeak & Scatter: How Animals Communicate.
 Boston: Houghton Mifflin Company.

 Kalman, B. (2009).
 How Do Animals Communicate?
 Crabtree Publishing Company.